Fabián Ruiz: Paris Saint-Germain

 On 30 August 2022, Fabián signed for Ligue 1 club Paris Saint-Germain (PSG) on a five-year contract.
 He made his debut as a substitute in a 1–0 victory over Brest at the Parc des Princes on 10 September 2022.
 On 1 February 2023, he scored his first PSG goal in a 3–1 win over Montpellier.
 At the end of the season, Fabián won the Ligue 1 title with PSG, his first top-flight league title.

 On 7 May 2025, Fabián scored his first UEFA Champions League goal with a volley from outside the box in the Champions League semi-final second leg against Arsenal, helping Paris Saint-Germain reach the Champions League final to play against Inter Milan.

+He was a key component in the PSG side that went on to win the Champions League as part of a continental treble, finishing 24th in the 2025 Ballon d'Or rankings.
+He also played a key role in his club's back-to-back Champions League triumph during the 2025–26 season.